 When the company issues you a policy, you begin paying premiums every year.
 Once you qualify for benefits, which is often defined by not being able to perform a set number of ADLs, and the required waiting period has passed, you can file a claim.
 The insurance company then reviews your submitted medical records and may send a nurse to perform an evaluation before approving a payout.
 Once approved, you will be reimbursed for paid services, up to the cap on your policy.

 Ideally, you’ll stay healthy and your long-term care needs will be minimal.
 Though your premiums will add up over time, this is one situation where you hope not to get your money’s worth.
 On the bright side, to lessen the hit to your wallet, the government may give you a tax break.

 Tax Relief for Long-Term Care Premiums

-Some or all of the long-term care premiums you pay may be tax deductible at the federal and state level.
-But you must make these payments toward a tax-qualified insurance policy.
-Also, you must meet certain income thresholds.
+Some or all of the long-term care premiums you pay may be tax deductible at the federal and state levels.
+For starters, you must make these payments toward a tax-qualified insurance policy to gain eligibility.

 How to Buy Long-Term Care Insurance